mrsac7/placement-resources/Google/README.md

 _Notes_

 * _1_-based indexing is followed.
-* Alice can eat the cookies in any order as long as the cookie she is trying to maximize her energy at each step.
+* Alice can eat the cookies in any order as long as the cookie she is trying to eat currently is located at a height not greater than her current energy.

 **Example**